es-socrates/getty/CONTRIBUTING.md

 ## Main scripts

-- Server + CSS in development (watch):
+- Server + CSS + public pages in development (watch):

   ```bash
   npm run dev
   ```

-  This starts nodemon (server) and Tailwind in watch mode.
-Open http://localhost:3000.
+  This starts nodemon (server), Tailwind in watch mode, and the Vite dev server embedded behind Express so every page (landing, welcome, dashboard, 404) is served from http://localhost:3000 with HMR.

 - Admin SPA (Vite) in development: